 Backup and service for podiatry chairs?

-Manufacturers use different quality of component parts, oilite bearings last longer for example.
+Manufacturers use different quality of component parts, oilite bearings used in frame joints last longer than traditional nut, bolt and washer design, for example.

 It is advised that you purchase from a reputable supplier with a well established brand, this will ensure availability of spare parts in the future.